Click here to view a complete PDF chart view of RCC's Organizational Structure (2023-24).

-Governance of the College is conducted jointly by a seven-member Board of Education and the college president.
-The Board hires the president, sets policy, and approves the college strategic plan and budget to ensure mission fulfillment.
-The president administers policies and procedures, implements the strategic plan, ensures fiscal accountability, and oversees the daily operations of the College.
-Three division vice presidents representing Academic Affairs, Student Affairs, and Finance and Operations, as well as the Chief Human Resources Officer, report directly to the president who delegates leadership responsibilities to each.
+Governance of the College is conducted jointly by a seven-member Board of Education and the College president.
+The Board hires the president, sets policies and approves the College’s strategic plan and budget to ensure mission fulfillment.
+The president administers policies and procedures, implements the strategic plan, ensures fiscal accountability and oversees the daily operations of the College.
+Three division vice presidents representing Student Learning and Success, Finance and Operations, and People, Culture, and Safety report directly to the president who delegates leadership responsibilities to each.
 The Community and Governmental Relations Coordinator reports directly to the president.
-The Executive Director of the RCC Foundation also reports directly to the college president and the Foundation Board.
+The Executive Director of the RCC Foundation also reports to the College president and the Foundation Board.

 Operations and Finance

 The Operations and Finance Division is tasked with providing essential support that keeps the College running smoothly.
 Whether it’s managing financial resources, overseeing administrative functions or handling behind-the-scenes logistics, Operations and Finance is dedicated to keeping the College operating efficiently.
-A wide range of departments fall under this division including Auxiliary Services, Shipping and Receiving, Business Office, Budget, Contracts and Procurement, Facilities Maintenance, Planning and Construction, Institutional Research, Information Technology Services and Grants Administration.
+A wide range of departments fall under this division including Auxiliary Services, Shipping and Receiving, the Business Office, Budget, Contracts and Procurement, Facilities Maintenance, Planning and Construction, Institutional Research, Information Technology Services and Grants Administration.

 People, Culture and Safety